facebook/wangle/README.md

 <p><strong>join()</strong></p>

-<p>Joins all threadpools - all current reads and writes will be completed before this method returns.</p>
+<p>Joins all thread pools - all current reads and writes will be completed before this method returns.</p>

 <div class="remarkup-note"><span class="remarkup-note-word">NOTE:</span> however that both accept and io thread pools will be stopped using this method, so the thread pools can&#039;t be shared, or care must be taken using shared pools during shutdown.</div>